ARGANS/training-raster-clipper/TUTORIAL.md

 Each DataArray should be enhanced with a new "band" coord, with the value being the one from the `Color` enum.
 See [`xarray.DataArray.assign_coords`](https://docs.xarray.dev/en/stable/generated/xarray.DataArray.assign_coords.html)

-:arrow_forward: Concatenate the rasters on a "band" dimension, using [xarray.concat](https://docs.xarray.dev/en/stable/generated/xarray.concat.html) for all colors in the `Color` enum.
+:arrow_forward: Concatenate the rasters on a "band" dimension, using [xarray.concat](https://docs.xarray.dev/en/stable/generated/xarray.concat.html) for all band names.
 The final DataArray should have 3 coordinates: band, x, y.

 #### Pre-processing on rasters